-&lt;sup>35 Griggs, G, et al., "Rising Seas in California: An Update on Sea-Level Rise Science", California Ocean Science Trust (2017). http://www.opc.ca.gov/webmaster/ftp/pdf/docs/rising-seas-in-california-an-update-on-sea-level-rise-science.pdf increase damages from daily tides, king tides, and extreme weather events.
-In superstorm Sandy, sea level rise was estimated to have inflicted an additional \$2 billion in flooding damage.
-A report published in March 2018 by San Mateo County found that "the assessed value of parcels exposed to near-term (present-day) flooding exceeds \$1 billion."
+Since 1990, the rate of sea rise increased about twice the rate of the last century and the rate of sea rise is continuing to accelerate.^{39,40} This sea level rise can increase damages from daily tides, king tides, and extreme weather events.
+In superstorm Sandy, sea level rise was estimated to have inflicted an additional \$2 billion in flooding damage.41 A report published in March 2018 by San Mateo County found that "the assessed value of parcels exposed to near-term (present-day) flooding exceeds \$1 billion."42

-Current atmospheric CO2 concentrations have committed the world to significant levels of sea level rise for centuries to come.
+Current atmospheric CO_2 concentrations have committed the world to significant levels of sea level rise for centuries to come.
 There is no feasible combination of emissions reductions, no matter how aggressive, that can prevent the now inevitable rise of seas over the next one hundred years or more.
 The recently published Fourth National Climate Assessment warns that: